 First, drink responsibly.
 If you think it is not safe to drive, it most likely isn’t.
 Are you drinking at a restaurant or bar?
 Drink coffee or water, eat a meal, and wait.
 The rule of thumb is each alcoholic beverage takes roughly an hour to metabolize.
 Also, have a backup plan.
 Ask a friend or family member for a ride home, or call a taxi.
 What if your friend or family member is the one who needs a helping hand?
 Always notify your loved ones you can drive them home if they are unable to drive.
 Stress to your friends and family that intoxicated driving is dangerous and can lead to serious consequences.

 If you or someone you love is injured due to an intoxicated driver, you will need to contact an attorney.
-Rutter Mills is an experienced Personal Injury Law Firm, and will ensure you receive the compensation you deserve.
+The Portsmouth Car Accident Attorneys of Rutter Mills have the experience necessary to ensure you receive the compensation you deserve.
 Call us today at 757-622-5000 to schedule an appointment.